Using the Raspberry Pi as a home web server

 Apache

-Apache 2 HTTP server (Apache) is a very popular web server software that can be installed on various operating systems.
+Apache 2 HTTP server (Apache) is a popular web server software that can be installed on various operating systems.
 According to Wikipedia, Apache is globally the most used software for HTTP servers.

 At the time of writing, the package was in its second version with distributions for most UNIX-based operating systems, including Raspbian.
 Apache is also needed to be able to use phpMyAdmin (see later).